 A seagull looks longingly at a tasty bug overhead. ~ Kalk Bay harbor

-We stopped at Olympia Cafe for bit of breakfast in the town of Kalk Bay.
+We stopped at Olympia Cafe for a bit of breakfast in the town of Kalk Bay.
 An adorable eatery that reminded me of the charming little cafes in New York’s SoHo district.
 Outside, street artists sell their jewelry and other handmade trinkets.

 Inside Cafe Olympia